NVIDIA/cuda-quantum/docs/sphinx/using/applications.rst

 *************************
-CUDA-Q Tutorials
+CUDA-Q Applications
 *************************

-Tutorials that give an in depth view of CUDA-Q and its applications in Python.
+Applications that give an in depth view of CUDA-Q and its applications in Python.

 .. nbgallery::